 Unfortunately, fraud is a relevant topic for almost everyone and everything in today’s business environment.
-We all have likely heard about “Wall Street-size” corporate fraud, but if you are a business owner fraud should be more than something that happens to the big guys.
-The business’s employees, managers, and officers often perpetuate frauds against companies.
-In 2017, this type of fraud costs businesses an estimated $7 billing in total losses.
+We all have likely heard about “Wall Street-size” corporate fraud, but if you are a business owner, fraud should be more than something that happens to the big guys.
+The business’s employees, managers, and officers often perpetuate fraud against companies.
+In 2017, this fraud cost businesses an estimated $7 billing in total losses.
 Asset misappropriation by employees represents 90% of those losses.

 2) Attracting and retaining the right people is the cornerstone.
 Employees with a high personal code of ethics bolster your corporate culture of honesty.
-To find that hidden gem, include as a requirement for the application process that all applicants certify that their application or resume is accurate.
+To find that hidden gem, as a requirement for the application process, all applicants certify that their application or resume is accurate.
 Invest in training your staff on how to conduct thoughtful interviews and verify information on resumes.

 Matt Clark, CPA, CIA